Suzuki Dzire

-The Suzuki Dzire (stylized as the Suzuki DZire, previously known as Suzuki Swift Dzire but still sold as Suzuki Swift Sedan in Colombia and Guatemala) is a subcompact notchback sedan made by Suzuki mainly for the Indian market since 2008.
-It was developed as a sedan variation of the Swift hatchback.
+The Suzuki Dzire (stylized DZire) is a subcompact notchback sedan manufactured and marketed by Suzuki since 2008, primarily for India — as a sedan variant of the Swift hatchback over three generations.

-The Dzire was launched in 2008 and was based on the first generation Swift hatchback.
-It was introduced as a subcompact sedan for the Indian market in order to offer a sedan-like car in a smaller size.
-Later, in order to get the tax benefits offered to cars with a length below 4 meters in India, it was converted into a sub-4-meter sedan.
+Marketed currently as the Suzuki Swift Sedan in Colombia and Guatemala, the Dzire's overall size was reduced to qualify for India's sub-4 meter tax class.

 First generation (2008)

 The Swift Dzire was introduced with a 1.3 L petrol engine and a Fiat-sourced 1.3 L diesel engine.
 Due to the BS IV emission norms in 2010, Maruti replaced the petrol engine with a 1.2 L K-series engine.

-This generation was discontinued in 2012 for general buyers but continued to be produced until 2016 for fleet operators as the Swift Dzire Tour.
+This generation was discontinued in 2012 for general buyers but continued to be manufactured through model year 2016 for fleet operators, as the Swift Dzire Tour.

 Powertrain

-Second generation (2012)
+Second generation (2011)

-The second generation Swift Dzire was based on the second generation Swift hatchback.
-This update was a very significant one as its length was reduced below four meters in order to get the tax benefit offered to sub-4-meter cars.
+The second generation Swift Dzire was based on the second generation Swift hatchback, reducing the overall length to below four meters to qualify for associated tax benefits.

 A 1.2 L K-series petrol engine was introduced, and a 1.3 L DDiS turbo-diesel engine.
 A four-speed automatic transmission option was only available in the VXi trim.

 The 2015 revised Swift Dzire was rated as the most fuel efficient diesel car in India.

 Maruti Suzuki launched the DZire ZDi with Automatic Gear Shift (AGS) in January 2016.
 The 5-speed automated manual transmission (AMT) is paired to the 1.3 L DDiS turbodiesel engine.

-The second generation Dzire is still available in India for fleet operators as the Dzire Tour S. Initially the 1.3 L turbodiesel engine was also available, but then dropped in April 2020 due the implementation of BS6 emissions standard.
+The second generation Dzire was available in India for fleet operators as the Dzire Tour S until 2023.
+Initially the 1.3 L turbodiesel engine was also available, but then dropped in April 2020 due the implementation of BS6 emissions standard.
 Currently only 1.2 L petrol and CNG engine are available, paired with a 5-speed manual transmission.